MartinStokroos/nexus_base_ros/README.md

 * Services

 Node *nexus_base* runs two ROS service servers.
-The first service is called *EmergencyStopEnable* and enables the emergency stop and the second service is called *ArmingEnable* and this service is to (re)arm the system.
+The first service is called *EmergencyStopEnable* and enables the emergency stop and the second service is called *ArmingEnable* and this service is to rearm the system.

 * Block diagram of the Nexus base controller